 You would have overwhelmed by the seeing list of toxic ingredients and toxicity contained in daily food habits.
 So, the question arises what we should eat?

 Always stick to whole foods that close to nature and unprocessed.
 Keep distance from those foods which contain a long list of ingredients and some ingredients that are difficult to pronounce.

 We hope that this guide would help you to navigate through those confusing grocery store aisles.
-And, also assist you to find the healthiest food for you and your family.
+And also assist you in finding the healthiest food for you and your family.